Frequently asked questions

 No that was someone else.
 Who looks like me.
 And anyway, it couldn't me me because they said that guy was a Manchester student and I want to Durham.
 And they got my age wrong.
 Did I just say my age?
 I mean his age.
 Yes, they got his age wrong.

-(Serious answer: If you really want to know why I now want nothing to do that and why I have since developed such a poor opinion of this type of television, you can read this.)
+(Serious answer: If you really want to know what changed, why I now want nothing to do that, and where my poor opinion of this type of television came from, you can read this.)

 Okay, okay, fine.
 Anything else?

 Pretty much whether things take me.
-I've done some writing for Elsyium Theatre which was performed for people other than me, but done quite a bit of work for them with sound design.
-And I've been doing operational running of a fringe venue at Durham Fringe.
+I've done some writing for Elsyium Theatre which was performed for people other than me, but most of the work for them is with sound design.
+And I've done from fringe venue operation in Durham.
 Oh, and also, out of all things, I'm now doing a comedy game show.

 And is this your day job?